 Dynamic Calculations in CSS Using calc()

-As a frontend developer, your CSS toolbox isn't complete without a thorough understanding of calc() and how this powerful function allows us (as developers) to perform dynamic calculations to, determine CSS property values, directly within the stylesheet.
+As a frontend developer, your CSS toolbox isn't complete without a thorough understanding of calc() and how this powerful function allows you to perform dynamic calculations to determine CSS property values directly within the stylesheet.

 Although it has been available and wellsupported for quite some time, calc() remains a genuine gamechanger for creating responsive layouts and finetuning designs across different screen widths.
-Using it to blend units, perform arithmetic operations, and integrate variables (both CSS variables and the likes of Sass variables) opens up a lot of possibilities that we could only used JavaScript to implement just a few years earlier...
+Using it to blend units, perform arithmetic operations, and integrate variables (both CSS variables and the likes of Sass variables) opens up a lot of possibilities that would previously have required JavaScript, or a rather different approach to the layout...

 Syntax and Capabilities